PlumpJack Winery

-PlumpJack Winery is a boutique winery in Oakville, California, specializing in premium Cabernet Sauvignon wines.
-PlumpJack was the first winery in Napa Valley to use screwcaps as a wine closure on fine wines.
-The winery is one of several businesses operated by the PlumpJack Collection of Wineries.
-The name of the company is inspired by "the roguish spirit of Shakespeare's Sir John Falstaff (Henry IV), dubbed Plump Jack by Queen Elizabeth."
+PlumpJack Estate Winery is a boutique winery in Oakville, California, specializing in premium Cabernet Sauvignon wines.
+PlumpJack was the first winery in Napa Valley to use screw caps as a closure on fine wines.
+It is one of four wineries operated by the PlumpJack Collection of Wineries.

+The name of the winery is inspired by "the roguish spirit of Shakespeare's Sir John Falstaff (Henry IV), dubbed Plump Jack by Queen Elizabeth."

 History

-The PlumpJack Collection was founded in 1992 by Gavin Newsom, a San Francisco entrepreneur and future governor of California, and Gordon Getty, a San Francisco composer and philanthropist.
+The PlumpJack Group was founded in 1992 by Gavin Newsom, a San Francisco entrepreneur and future governor of California, and Gordon Getty, a San Francisco composer and philanthropist.
 They opened a wine store called PlumpJack Wines in the Fillmore neighborhood of San Francisco.
 Over the next five years, the business expanded to include a boutique hotel and three restaurants.
-PlumpJack Winery was founded in 1997 when the PlumpJack Group acquired a century-old 53 acre vineyard in Napa Valley on Oakville Cross Road.
+PlumpJack Estate Winery was founded in 1995 on a century-old 47 acre vineyard in Napa Valley on Oakville Cross Road.
 The winery facility and tasting room were designed by Leavitt-Weaver, the same design firm that the PlumpJack Group used for the designs of its restaurants and hotels.

-PlumpJack Winery was the first Napa Valley winery to use the Stelvin screwcap closure on its most expensive bottling.
-John Conover, general manager of the winery, announced at the Napa Valley Wine Auction that half (150 cases) of PlumpJack's 1997 Reserve Cabernet Sauvignon would be available upon release with a screwcap, and that those bottles would cost $10 USD more than those in the cases closed with cork.
+PlumpJack Estate Winery was the first winery to use the Stelvin screw cap closure on its most expensive bottling.
+John Conover, general manager of the winery, announced at the 2000 Napa Valley Wine Auction that half (150 cases) of PlumpJack's 1997 Reserve Cabernet Sauvignon would be available upon release with a screw cap, and that those bottles would cost $10 more than those in the cases closed with cork.
 At $135 per bottle, many in the wine industry were skeptical of the decision.
-As part of the screwcap program at PlumpJack, bottles with the screwcap closure from each vintage since 1997 have been analyzed by researchers in the Department of Viticulture and Enology at the University of California at Davis.
+As part of the screw cap program at PlumpJack, bottles with the screw cap closure from each vintage since 1997 have been analyzed by researchers in the Department of Viticulture and Enology at the University of California, Davis.

-PlumpJack was a client of Silicon Valley Bank.